RGB-Tools/rgb-sandbox/README.md

 assume it happened, in a real-world scenario an [RGB proxy] can be used).

 #### Sender: sign and broadcast transaction
-With rhe receiver's approval of the transfer, the transaction can be signed and
+With the receiver's approval of the transfer, the transaction can be signed and
 broadcast:
 ```sh
 bdk -n regtest wallet -w issuer -d "$DESC_TYPE($xprv_der_0)" \